 These tend to focus on specific regions, like the UK or US, but may also take into account other criteria, such as yields or price volatility.

 It’s worth remembering that lots of ETFs pay out dividends, even if they don’t have income investment in mind specifically.
-For instance, an ETF tracking the FTSE 100 may pay out income it receives.
+For instance, an ETF tracking the largest 100 companies on the UK stock market may pay out the income it receives.

 You can usually tell if an ETF does pay dividends based on its full title.
 An ETF that pays out dividends generally has ‘dist.’ at the end of its name, to show that it ‘distributes’ income.
 If you still aren’t sure then check the ETF issuer’s website and it will tell you.

 Reinvesting your dividends may be one of the most important things you do as an investor.